 To find the best coffee in Burlington VT, you just might have to head into its Old North End.
 Here you’ll find the original location of Scout & Company and all of the charm it offers.
 The O.N.E. location is just about a mile north of downtown Burlington, making for an easy drive or bike ride.
 There’s an adjacent parking garage, making your life a lot easier.

 Scout & Co. is light, bright, and airy, with huge windows and plenty of sunlight.
 Seating is abundant, and electrical outlets aren’t hard to find (good news for the working gal or guy).
 And the main question on your mind: how’s the coffee?
 Tremendous and gorgeous.
 See Exhibit A below.

 But this location also boasts house-made ice cream in unique flavors, pastries, and waffles.
 We won’t lie to you.
 The waffles we had at Scout & Co. were literally the best we’ve ever had.
 Golden buttery and perfectly crisped.
 You won’t find a better waffle in town.
 And if you’re feeling really adventurous, you need to order the Wafflegato, a waffle topped with ice cream & espresso.

-There are two other locations of Scout & Co. in downtown Burlington (where you can find a full breakfast and lunch menu) and in nearby Winooski (with an on-site coffee roastery).
+There are two other locations of Scout & Co. on Pine Street and in nearby Winooski (with an on-site coffee roastery).

 Pin this post to save for later!